 Revisions to this layer, with updated metadata for newly digitised surveys, are released every few months.
 Footprints for surveys originally part of the NZAM collection are also indexed in the Historic Aerial Photos, Survey Footprints, NZAM (1939-2008) layer.

 Abley’s Retrolens website provides an interactive search interface for viewing and downloading many of the photos in the Archive.

-Although these are at a lower resolution than LINZ’s original scans, the downloads are suitable for most general purposes.
-Full resolution scans, survey charts, and calibration files may be requested by emailing firstname.lastname@example.org with the subject line: ‘Historical Imagery’.
+Although these are at a lower resolution than our original scans, the downloads are suitable for most general purposes.
+Full resolution scans, survey charts, and calibration files may be requested by emailing email@example.com with the subject line ‘Historical imagery’.

 Photos not yet scanned may be ordered from WSP New Zealand Limited for a fee.

-Orthophotos commissioned by LINZ from 1994-2006 have also been made available from the LINZ archive.
-From 1994-2003 these orthophotos were created to align with NZMS260 map sheet extents.
-From 2003-2006, the extents align with Topo50 map sheets.
+Orthophotos commissioned by LINZ from 1994 to 2006 have also been made available from the Toitū Te Whenua archive.
+From 1994 to 2003 these orthophotos were created to align with NZMS260 map sheet extents.
+From 2003 to 2006 the extents align with Topo50 map sheets.